Expressions: type and value category

 Additionally, a special kind of type deduction, universal reference is considered.

 During compile time compiler has mainly two ways to deduce template parameter types: from user and auto deduction.
-In the case of user input, hatever user specifies, compiler will use them.
+In the case of user input, whatever user specifies, compiler will use them.
 If user specified reference, reference collapsing rules apply.
 Also in C++ 17, class template parameter type can also be deduced: Class template argument deduction (CTAD) (since C++17).

 Function template parameter type deduction